 1. Cut the eggplant into a large dice, sprinkle liberally with salt and gently toss.
 Set aside for 15 minutes.

 2. Preheat oven to 190 degrees Celsius.
-Drain any liquid that is apparent then drizzle the lot with olive oil, and roast for 15 minutes or until golden brown.
+Drain any liquid from the eggplant, pat dry then drizzle the lot with olive oil, and roast for 15 minutes or until golden brown.

-3. Once nicely coloured, remove eggplant from oven and toss with Miso Hot Sauce, shoyu and fish sauce to taste.
+3. Once nicely coloured, remove eggplant from oven and toss with lemon juice, Miso Hot Sauce, shoyu and finish with fish sauce to taste.